bio-tools/biotoolsDocs/curators_guide.rst

 Name
 ....
-*Canonical software name assigned by the software developer or service provider, e.g. "SignalP"*
+*Canonical software name assigned by the software developer or service provider, e.g. "needle"*

 - **1.** **MUST** use name in common use, *e.g.* in the tool homepage and publication.
 - **2.** **MUST** use short form if available *e.g.* ``ExPASy`` **not** ``ExPASy Bioinformatics Resource Portal``.